bhalvy/fluffing_airfare/README.md

 # Joeys Fluffin' Airfare Finder
-A simple app to search for airfare to multiple potential trips within a defined time period.
+A simple app to search airfares to discover your next vacation!
 ## To Use
 - Copy `/public/configuration.example.js` to `/public/configuration.js`
 - Enter Amadeus API Keys and flight search information to `configuration.js`